Be Thou My Vision: Musical accompaniment

-Three more 20th century hymns have been set to the same tune.
+Four more 20th century hymns have been set to the same tune.
 The first was "Lord of All Hopefulness" written by Jan Struther around 1931.
 The second was "Lord of Creation, to Thee be All Praise" written by J. C. Winslow and first published in 1961.
 The third was a popular wedding hymn, "God, In the Planning and Purpose of Life", written by John L. Bell and Graham Maule and first appearing in publication in 1989.
+The fourth is "Wake Now My Senses," written by Thomas Michaelson and published in "Singing the Living Tradition Hymnal" 1994, by the Unitarian Universalist Association.

 Gå inte förbi ("Don't Walk Past") is a duet-single set to the tune, recorded by Swedish singer Peter Jöback and Norwegian singer Sissel Kyrkjebø and written by Ulf Schagerman.
 Jöback sings the lyrics in Swedish while Sissel sings in Norwegian.
 It was released as a single in 2003 and at an extended reissue of Jöback's Christmas album Jag kommer hem igen till jul.
 It was a hit in Norway and Sweden in the Christmas time of 2003 and a music video directed by Mikadelica was made in Denmark.
 Norwegian newspaper VG gave it 4 out of 6.

 Lyrics

-The original texts of the now-called "Be Thou My Vision" are in Old Irish similar still in style to Modern Irish.
+The original texts of the now-called "Be Thou My Vision" are in Early Middle Irish.
 The hymn has been translated into Modern Irish many times.
 The most popular is that by Aodh Ó Dúgain of Gaoth Dobhair, County Donegal.
-Two verses of his translation were recorded by his granddaughter Moya Brennan – the first time any part of his text has been publicly recorded.
+Two verses of his translation were recorded by his granddaughter Máire Ní Bhraonáin – the first time any part of his text has been publicly recorded.
 Since then, those two verses have been recorded by many artists, including Roma Downey and Aoife and Iona.
-These verses are very close translations to the first two of the Old Irish text above.
+These verses are paraphrases of the English text and do not closely follow the original.

-With Old Irish being the ancestor language of Modern Scottish Gaelic, the song was translated by Céitidh Mhoireasdan and published by Sabhal Mòr Ostaig.
+The song has also been translated into Scottish Gaelic by Céitidh Mhoireasdan and published by Sabhal Mòr Ostaig.

 Two variants of Eleanor Hull's 1912 English translation exist; one version, commonly used in Irish and Scottish hymnals (including the Hymnbooks of the Church of Scotland), fits the metre 10.10.10.10, while a paraphrased version that is used in English books (such as the New English Hymnal) is suitable to an anacrucial metre 10.11.11.11.